SDN development at your fingertips

 FAQ

-Karaf is usually used to start OpenDaylight features and components, lighty.io does this faster with better memory efficiency.
+lighty.io does this faster with better memory efficiency.

-- north-bound-plugins: RESTCONF, NETCONF
+- Northbound plugins: RESTCONF, NETCONF

-- south-bound-plugins: SNMP, NETCONF, OpenFlow
+- Southbound plugins: SNMP, NETCONF, OpenFlow

-- applications like TransportPCE, ONAP’s SDN-C
+- Apps: TransportPCE, ONAP’s SDN-C

-- YANG codecs – library for serialization and deserialization of YANG binding-aware or YANG normalized nodes from or to JSON and XML
+- YANG Codecs – library for serialization and deserialization of YANG binding-aware, or YANG normalized nodes from or to JSON and XML

-- NETCONF device library – enables you to create your own NETCONF devices using your own YANG models
+- NETCONF Device Library – enables you to create your own NETCONF devices using your own YANG models

-- RESTCONF north-bound-plugin RFC8040 compliant implementation
+- RESTCONF Northbound plugin, RFC 8040 compliant implementation

 - Client libraries for Java, Python and GO for lighty.io

-Your application code can start, stop, restart those modules as required.
+Your application code can start, stop & restart those modules, as required.